Fukui Airport: History

 Work began on Fukui Airport in 1964, and the airport was opened in 1966, with All Nippon Airways (ANA) proving regularly scheduled services using a Fokker F-27 to Haneda Airport in Tokyo, with flights once or twice a day.
 The NAMC YS-11 replaced the F-27 on this route from April 1, 1972.
 However, the airport suffered from competition by nearby Komatsu Airport, whose longer runway could accommodate jet aircraft.
 Services between Fukui and Nagoya commenced from December 1, 1974 but all scheduled commercial flights were discontinued due to lack of passengers from March 1976.
 In 1985, the Fukui Prefectural government announced a plan to lengthen the runway at Fukui Airport to 2000 m, and despite strong local opposition, a budget for the expansion was secured in the nation's 1986 Fifth Airport Improvement Budget.
-Local opposition remained strong, and improved bus and train connections to Komaki Airport resulted in less and less passengers to Fukui Airport.
+Local opposition remained strong, and improved bus and train connections to Komatsu Airport resulted in less and less passengers to Fukui Airport.
 In 2001, the runway expansion project was shelved, and in June 2003 was cancelled in favour of pushing for completion of the Hokuriku Shinkansen high speed train.
 From October 2006, flight operations at Fukui Airport were transferred to the jurisdiction of the Chubu Centrair International Airport in Nagoya.